pvdabeel/prolog/Documentation/Handbook/17-doc-distributed.md

 - Its own host-specific certificate and key pair.

-The server is started with `--mode server`, and each worker with `--mode worker`.
-Discovery happens automatically via mDNS/Bonjour, and TLS ensures that only nodes sharing the same CA can participate.
-You can add more workers at any time — they will discover the server and start picking up jobs immediately.
+The server is started with `--mode server`, and each worker with `--mode worker --host <pinned-server>`.
+Pin `config:server_host/1` on workers; Bonjour is only a lookup aid against that pin.
+TLS ensures peers share the same CA, and digest auth supplies the shared secret.
+You can add more workers at any time — they connect to the pinned server and start picking up jobs immediately.

 ## Further reading